KefahMeraki/meraki-workshop/docs/01-reboot-single-device.md

  ![Windows Power Shell](images/install-python-library.png)

-2)	Generate/Prepare an API Key:
-Create an API Key if one isn't provided.
-API keys are per user and Max of 2 Keys can be generated.
+## 2. Generate or Prepare a Meraki Dashboard API Key

+Before running the script, you will need a Meraki Dashboard API key.
+If you already have an API key, you may use it for this lab.
+If not, follow the steps below to generate one.

+### Log in to the Meraki Dashboard
-	 - Click on the Organization Menu
+### Click the Organization menu.
-  - Under Configuration, select API & Webhooks
+### Under Configuration, select API & Webhooks
-  - At the top, select the section called API keys and access
+### Select API keys and access.
-  - Click on the blue Generate API Key button
+### Click Generate API Key.
+### Copy the API key and save it in a secure location.

+## Important: The API key will only be shown once.
+If you lose it, you will need to revoke it and generate a new one.

 ![Windows Power Shell](images/API&Webhooks.png)